HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.crypto_functions.md

 The following table lists algorithms supported for each platform.

-> **_Note:_** From Volt MX IrisV8 release, the MD5 support is done through Java and not through the Bundle OpenSSL Library.

 >
 > | Platform Name | Supported Algorithms |
 > | --- | --- |